🎠Animation Sequencer

 Avatar Mask

-Optional filter that limits which transforms the sequencer drives.
-This applies to all animation clips on the clip track.
+An optional filter that limits which transforms the sequencer drives.
+This masks the output of all animation clips on the clip track.

 Humanoid: mask by body parts (upper body, hands, head…)